-It’s essential to choose the proven and certified cloud provider which can handle volumed and provides secure storage which remains a major concern.
+It’s essential to choose a proven and certified cloud provider which can handle the volume and provides secure storage which remains a major concern.

 Large-scale data breaches are becoming more common making businesses vulnerable to facing the loss of sensitive data.

-Zero-knowledge encryption, multi-factor authenticator, and privacy are some of the factors that must be considered while selecting the cloud provider.
+Zero-knowledge encryption, multi-factor authentication, and privacy are some of the factors that must be considered while selecting a cloud provider.

 Practice #5: Asking for help early